-The appropriations of 2021 earnings was proposed by the Board of Directors on March 16, 2022.
-Please refer to Note 6(21).
+The appropriations of 2022 earnings were proposed by the Board of Directors on March 13, 2023.
+Refer to Note 6(21).

 12. OTHERS

 (1) Capital management

 The Group's objectives when managing capital are to safeguard the Group's ability to continue as a going concern in order to provide returns for shareholders and to maintain an optimal capital structure to reduce the cost of capital.
 In order to maintain or adjust the capital structure, the Group may adjust the amount of dividends paid to shareholders, issue new shares when convertible bonds are converted, or issue new shares for consideration to achieve optimal capital structure.